republ1c/service-checker/README.md

 # service-checker

+ >For Ubuntu-based Linux Distributions

  A bash script to check service (from service.txt) and start this one if is not started

  By default:

  This script will try to start service 3 times with 3 seconds interval